sbubbo/COMP-5700-Final-Project/README.md

 ## Data source
 [hao-li/AIDev] (https://huggingface.co/datasets/hao-li/AIDev)<br>Tables used for task 1 and 3: 'all_pull_requests', 'pr_task_type'<br>Tables used for task 2 and 4: 'all_repository', 'pr_commit_details'

+## Tasks assignment
+Task 1 & 3 are done by Sarabeth Shannon<br>
+Task 2 & 4 are done by An Dinh<br>
+Both attempted to do task 5 and agreed to use An's source code